 It’s super important to stay hydrated for soccer, so follow Ronaldo’s example and drink plenty of water.

-In hot-weather training sessions, you should drink about 5 ounces of water every 20 minutes.
+- You should drink about 5 ounces of water in hot-weather training sessions every 20 minutes.

 Staying hydrated will help your heart fuel your muscles, helping your physical stamina.
 And it’ll keep your brain functioning at the best level, meaning your mental stamina won’t suffer.